 Requirement Text: Access to files and executables shall be managed and audited.
-Default permissions in POSIX based systems shall be 744 or 755.
-Non-POSIX based systems must use equivalent default permissions.
-ALL exceptions shall be reviewed and approved by the security team.
+Permissions in POSIX based systems shall be 744, 755, or hosted in a read-only configuration (e.g. read-only partition).
+Non-POSIX based systems must use equivalent permissions.

 Definition: The owner of the file, directory, or process determines the access controls for that object.
 This protects files and process from unauthorized access and manipulation.